 Even if a non-citizen was not found guilty of criminal activity of moral turpitude, they might end up being inadmissible by federal requirements.
 Confessing to a crime in any way might likewise make a non-citizen inadmissible if discovered by the federal immigration court.
-Criminal immigration lawyers understand that a non-citizen, even with a green card, does not need to be found guilty to end up being inadmissible.
+Criminal defense immigration lawyers understand that a non-citizen, even with a green card, does not need to be found guilty to end up being inadmissible.

 Immigration Lawyers for Criminal Offenses